 - Categorize responses on Slack by user type - Agent vs. Requester - and track response time based on this

-- Add actions to resolve Tickets in Slack (eg: emojis) - and track closure time based on actions
+- Add actions to resolve Tickets in Slack (e.g., emojis) - and track closure time based on actions

-Unfortunately, most of these functionalities are not directly available in Slack itself and you would need a Slack-native ticketing system (like ClearFeed) to implement these practices.
+Unfortunately, most of these functionalities are not directly available in Slack itself, and you would need a Slack-native ticketing system (like ClearFeed) to implement these practices.

-2. Can I create Tickets from Slack DMs?
+2. Can I Create Tickets From Slack DMs?

-menu on hovering over a message in Slack.
+A persistent issue with Slack is that users often reach out directly with their problems via DM.
+Conversion of such Direct Messages to Tickets is usually done via Slack Actions.
+These are the Actions available via the ... menu on hovering over a message in Slack.
 Ticketing vendors provide an Action to convert the DM to a ticket.
 A great Slack-native solution would automatically create a thread for the Ticket requester and keep it in sync with the Ticket comments and status.

-3. Can I use Slack Lists as a Ticketing System
+3. Can I Use Slack Lists as a Ticketing System?